Fibroid

 How are fibroids diagnosed?

+When a uterine fibroid is suspected, the normal gynecological examination takes place.
 The gynecologist looks at the cervix with the help of a spreader (speculum).
 The gynecologist also feels the uterus and ovaries.
 He/she does this by inserting one or two fingers into the vagina and feeling the abdomen with the other hand.
 This is called a vaginal toucher.
+The gynecologist then uses an internal ultrasound to assess the location and size of the uterine fibroid.
+The gynecologist inserts a thin ultrasound head into the vagina and examines the uterus and ovaries.

 If there is a lot of blood loss or fatigue, the doctor can check the iron level of the blood (Hb or hemoglobin) to see if there is anemia.

-For additional assessment of fibroids, there are other examinations, such as contrast ultrasound, hysteroscopy or an MRI scan.
+For additional assessment of uterine fibroids, there are other examinations, such as contrast ultrasound, hysteroscopy or an MRI scan.
 Usually only an ultrasound scan is sufficient.

 In a water contrast-ultrasound (also called a SIS-ultrasound: Saline Infusion Sonohysterography) the gynecologist places a spreader to insert a thin tube into the uterus.
 The gynecologist then injects a small amount of water or gel into the uterus and makes another internal ultrasound.
 In this way, the gynecologist can see the uterine cavity and the fibroid better.
 This examination often gives some abdominal cramps.